dwedigital/curly-brackets-site/README.md

 The deployment process follows this sequence:

 1. **Push to main branch**:
-   - If you push image files (PNG, JPG, etc.), the "Optimize Images" workflow runs first
-   - If you push non-image files, deployment happens immediately
+   - Triggers the "Build and Deploy" workflow

-2. **Image Optimization** (if images were pushed):
+2. **Image Optimization** (first job):
-   - Images are converted to WebP format
+   - If image files (PNG, JPG, etc.) were pushed, they are converted to WebP format
-   - Optimized images are committed back to the repository
+   - Optimized images are automatically committed back to the repository
-   - The "Optimize Images" workflow completes
+   - If no images were pushed, this job is skipped

-3. **Vercel Deployment**:
+3. **Vercel Deployment** (second job):
-   - The "Vercel Deployment" workflow automatically triggers after optimization completes
+   - Runs after image optimization completes (or is skipped)
+   - Pulls the latest changes (including any optimized images)
-   - The workflow builds your application using `vercel build`
+   - Builds your application using `vercel build`
-   - Build artifacts are deployed to Vercel production using `vercel deploy --prebuilt`
+   - Deploys build artifacts to Vercel production using `vercel deploy --prebuilt`
    - This ensures your production site always includes optimized WebP images

-### Deployment Workflow Files
+### Workflow File

-- **Image Optimization**: `.github/workflows/optimize-images.yml`
-- **Vercel Deployment**: `.github/workflows/deploy-vercel.yml`
+- **Combined Workflow**: `.github/workflows/build-and-deploy.yml`
+  - Handles both image optimization and deployment in a single workflow
+  - Ensures deployment always happens after image optimization completes
+  - No complex coordination between separate workflows needed

 ### Benefits of This Approach